SS Stephen Hopkins: Action of 27 September 1942

 Ordered to stop, Stephen Hopkins refused to surrender, and Stier opened fire.
 Although greatly outgunned, the crew of Stephen Hopkins fought back, replacing the Armed Guard crew of the ship's lone 4-inch (102 mm) gun with volunteers as they fell.
 The fight was fierce and short, and by its end both ships were wrecks.

 Stephen Hopkins sank at 10:00.
-Stier, too heavily damaged to continue its voyage, was scuttled by its crew less than two hours later.
+Stier, too heavily damaged to continue her voyage, was scuttled by its crew less than two hours later.
 Most of the crew of Stephen Hopkins died, including Captain Paul Buck.
-The survivors drifted on a lifeboat for a month before reaching shore in Brazil.
+The 15 survivors drifted on a lifeboat for a month before reaching shore in Brazil.

 Captain Buck was posthumously awarded the Merchant Marine Distinguished Service Medal for his actions.
 So was US Merchant Marine Academy cadet Edwin Joseph O'Hara, who single-handedly fired the last shots from the ship's 4-inch gun.
 Navy reservist Lt. (j.g.)
 Kenneth Martin Willett, commander of the Armed Guard detachment which manned the ship's 4-inch gun, was posthumously awarded the Navy Cross.

 The Liberty ships SS Paul Buck, SS Edwin Joseph O'Hara, and SS Richard Moczkowski, and the destroyer escort USS Kenneth M. Willett were named in honor of crew members of Stephen Hopkins, and SS Stephen Hopkins II in honor of the ship itself.